-- Average mobile tools: MetLife offers mobile apps for Android and iOS devices, but they’re missing key features, like the ability to file a claim through the app.
-You can view your policy documents and pay your bill, though, and a customer service agent is just a click away.
+MetLife offers three mobile apps for Android and iOS devices that allow you to view your policy documents and pay your bill.
+If that’s not enough, a customer service agent is always just a click away.

 Progressive: This provider turned out to be my lowest quote, and it’s known for its consistently affordable pricing.
 Like MetLife, Progressive offers gap coverage, which is a nice option to have if you still have a lease or loan on your vehicle.
 Its customer satisfaction ratings aren’t stellar, but it outperformed MetLife in most regions.

 Allstate: It has the most extensive list of discounts of any company on this list, but despite that, Allstate was my most expensive quote.
 Allstate may be a good choice for you if you’re looking to be rewarded for your safe driving, though.
 It offers extras like a vanishing deductible and Safe Driving Bonus Check that you won’t find with most insurers.
 It also has a claim satisfaction guarantee, which will give you a refund if you’re dissatisfied with the way your claim was handled.